biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 Next, add the evidence on which you will base your assertions.

- To add your first Assertion.
-Click in the subject box.
+ To add your first assertion.
+Click in the Subject box.
 The completion engine will suggest BEL functions for you to select.

 ![[assertions1.jpg]]